raywray/Genespace_For_Dummies/README.md

 ```
 You can see that change here:
 ![Third Riparian Plot](images/domestic_cat_bp.rip_3.jpg)
-Let's say that I also want to swap 2 chromsomes/scaffolds in the leopard, and 2 in jaguar.
-I would do that by first identifying those genomic regions:
+Let's say that we also want to change the order of 2 chromsomes/scaffolds in the leopard, and 2 in jaguar.
+We can do this by first identifying those genomic regions:
 ```{R}
 # identify the regions
 invars <- list(